Unlearning in Diffusion models under Data Constraints: A Variational Inference Approach: Experiments and Results

 \subsection{Evaluation Metrics}

 \textbullet\ \textbf{Percentage of Unlearning (PUL):} Proposed by \citet{adapt-then-unlearn}, this metric measures how much unlearning has occurred by comparing the reduction in the number of unwanted samples produced by the model after unlearning ($\theta^u$) with the number of such samples before unlearning ($\theta^*$).
 The Percentage of Unlearning (PUL) is calculated as: $\text{PUL} = \frac{(D^g_f)_{\theta^*} - (D^g_f)_{\theta^u}}{(D^g_f)_{\theta^*}} \times 100\%$ where $(D^g_f)_{\theta^*}$ and $(D^g_f)_{\theta^u}$ represent the number of undesired samples generated by the original and the unlearned model, respectively.
-To calculate PUL, we generate 5,000 random samples from the DDPM model and use a pre-trained classifier to identify the unwanted samples.
-Details of this classifier are given in the Appendix~\ref{unlearning}.
+To calculate PUL, we generate 5,000 random samples from the unconditional DDPM model and use a pre-trained classifier to identify the unwanted samples.
+Details of this classifier are given in the Appendix~\ref{additional_details}.

 \textbullet\ \textbf{Unlearned Fr\'{e}chet Inception Distance (u-FID):} To quantify the quality of generated images by the unlearned model, we utilize the u-FID score.
 It is important to mention that this FID score is measured between the generated samples from the unlearned model and $D_r$.
-Thus, to remove the unlearning data points from the real data, we again use the same pre-trained classifier.
+Thus, in the case of unconditional DDPM, to remove the unlearning data points from the non-unlearning data, we again use the same pre-trained classifier.
 In this case, a lower u-FID score reflecting higher image quality indicates that the unlearned model's performance does not degrade on the non-unlearning data points.